adithyapaib/nextfolio/README.md

 A Horizontal Scroll Elegant Portfolio site built on NextJs
 ## Description
    NextFollio is a open-source Horizontal scroll portfolio website for mainly developers.
 The site is built, keeping performance and elegance in mind.
 It is      developed using NextJs and SCSS for extreme performance.
-   This is a easy to fork , edit and deploy site.
+   This is a very easy to fork , edit and deploy site.
 So that any one with a ultra basic knowledge of programming (JS) can edit and deploy it.
 ## Tech Used
    - NextJS
    - SCSS